sergerdn/vuetify-electron-starter/README.md

 A starter template for building desktop applications with Vue.js, Vuetify, and Electron.

+This template is designed to be extended for desktop applications with Electron.

 ## Features

 - Vue.js 3 and Vuetify 3